bluek8s/kubedirector/vagrant/README.md

 Open a terminal in Theia, from here you can:

+ - Change to the source code folder for kubedirector (/vagrant/src/github.com/bluek8s/kubedirector)
  - Build and Deploy Kubedirector
  - Use `kubectl` to interact with minikube